14 Jaw-Dropping UNESCO World Heritage Sites You Must Visit in France

 Pro Tip: You can pretty easily take a day trip from Paris to see a few of the chateaux, but I’d recommend spending 2-4 days in the region to see and explore more.
 I personally loved the Chateau de Clos Lucé, where Leonardo da Vinci lived and worked for several years.

-12. Saint Emilion
+14. Saint Emilion

-Why Is It a UNESCO Site: Saint-Émilion was recognized as a UNESCO World Heritage Site in 1999 for wine-making traditions and landscapes.
+Why Is It a UNESCO Site: Saint-Émilion was recognized as a UNESCO World Heritage Site in 1999 for its wine-making traditions and landscapes.

 This medieval village, surrounded by vineyards with over 2,000 years of winemaking history, perfectly showcases the harmony between human craftsmanship and natural beauty.